adam-pooler/CalcDemo/README.md

 ### Areas for Improvement

-- Unit Test coverage is not ideal - there are more edge cases for the command parsing which should be included in coverage.
+- Unit Test coverage is not perfect - there are more edge cases for the command parsing which should be included in coverage.
 - The CommandParser unit tests don't mock out the class dependencies.
 Unit tests should test the classes in isolation.
 - There is a hack (marked in the code) to cope with negative/positive number symbols in the CommandParser - this would be better handled within the Tokenizer.
-- The node structure which represents the command is currently stored and evalulated in a linked list.
+- The node structure which represents the command is currently stored and evalulated in a flat list.
 In a real-world application, if the commands were likely to become more complex a more flexible representation could be produced using an expression tree e.g. using the Interpreter pattern.